 and abalone.
 Generally, the Northern Otter is also larger and heavier, which may be an adaptation to a more challenging environment.
 At the Aquarium, we have one Northern Otter: Mojoe

-is the newest member of our otter raft and had a rough beginning in life.
+had a rough beginning in life.
 He was struck by a boat’s propeller and suffered severe injuries to his head and face.
 Although he made a full recovery, he could not be returned to the wild and joined the Aquarium as a permanent resident in October 2010.

 Range & Habitat